jmineroff/Domino-Launchpad-Quickstart/README.md

 ## Section 2 - Develop Model

+Now that we have our data in place, let's set up everything we need to run executions and train a model.

 ### Lab 2.1 - Inspect Compute Environment

-From the left blue menu click on the cube icon called 'Environments'.
+From the left blue menu click on the cube icon labelled **Environments**.
+Compute Environments are a Domino abstraction based on Docker images -- effectively a snapshot of a machine at a given point of time -- which allow you to:

+* Rerun code from months or years ago and know that the underlying packages/dependencies are unchanged.
+* Collaborate while being sure that you and your teammates are using the exact same software environment.
+* Cache a large number of packages so you don't have to wait for them to install the first time you (or a coworker) runs your code.

 <p align="center">
 <img src = readme_images/ShowEnv.png width="800">
 </p>

-Select 'WineQuality'
+Select the **WineQuality** Environment.

 <p align="center">
 <img src = readme_images/EnvironmentsPage.png width="800">
 </p>

-Inspect the dockerfile to understand the packages installed, configurations specified, and kernels installed etc.
+Inspect the **Dockerfile** to understand the packages installed, configurations specified, and kernels installed etc.

-Scroll down to Pluggable Workspaces Tools - this is the area in the compute environment where IDEs are made available for end users
+Scroll down to **Pluggable Workspaces Tools**.
+This is the area in the Compute Environment where IDEs are made available for end users.

-Scroll down to the Run Setup Scripts section

-Here we have a script that executes upon startup of workspace sessions or job (pre-run script) and a script that executes upon termination of a workspace session or job (post-run script)
+Scroll down to the **Run Setup Scripts** section.
+Here we have a script that executes upon startup of workspace sessions or job (pre-run script) and a script that executes upon termination of a workspace session or job (post-run script).

-Finally navigate to the Projects tab - you should see all projects that are leveraging this compute environment.
-Click on your project to navigate back to your project.
+Finally navigate to the **Projects** tab - you should see all projects that are leveraging this compute environment.
+Click on your project to navigate back to it.

 <p align="center">
 <img src = readme_images/SaidEnvs.png width="800">